A narwhal seen with its head and giant tusk splashing out of the water with icebergs behind it and other whales in the water

 Sisimiut

-Greenland’s second largest town, Sisimiut, is located approximately 33.5 miles north of the Arctic Circle, meaning that during summer, you can experience the midnight sun here.
+After a morning sailing north towards the Arctic Circle, arrive in Sisimiut, Greenland’s second largest town.
+Sisimiut is located approximately 33.5 miles (54 kilometres) north of the Arctic Circle, meaning that during summer, you can experience the midnight sun here.
 The town is famous for the old blue church with the gate made of whale bone.
 In the cozy museum next door to the church, you will find an excellent reconstruction of an Inuit turf house as well as exhibits of local history and early life in Greenland.

 Approximately 4,500 years ago, the Saqqaq culture arrived from Canada and settled in the area.
 They lived here for approximately 2,000 years, after which they mysteriously disappeared from the area.
 The Dorset culture arrived around 500 CE and stayed until the 1200s until they were replaced by the Thule culture, and today, the majority of the population of Sisimiut are descendants of the Thule culture.